JanNawa/XmlFormatter/README.md

 (for the code to be more mobile and flexible)
 * if the file already exists, it will overwrite the existing file.

-## Key algorithms and design elements
+## Key Algorithms and Design Elements
 The program accept user input.
 It will continue prompt user for valid date in correct format until the user input the correct date.
 Then, it will ask for the filename.